Quansight-Labs/quansight-labs-site/posts/2020/03/pytorch-tensoriterator-internals.md

 Apart from the obvious complication that arises due to maintaining a codebase that is so dependent on such insanely complex macro expansions, TH iterators have some fundamental shortcomings.
 For one thing, they cannot be used for writing iterators in a device independent manner - you will need separate iterators for CPU and CUDA.
-Also, parallelization does not happen implcitly inside the iterator, you need to write the parallel looping logic yourself.
+Also, parallelization does not happen implicitly inside the iterator, you need to write the parallel looping logic yourself.
 Moreover, at a deeper level `TH` iterators do not collapse the dimensions of the tensor (as we'll see later in this post) therefore leading to looping that might not be as cache-optimized as possible.